ITNcoin/ITN-Hybrid/README.md

 And that's it!

 If you decide to claim your staking reward, go to the staking contract: https://etherscan.io/address/0x296215d1ee44a7a89ee059d5a9c217dc3298565a#writeContract and click "stopMint".
 Voilà!
 You now have more coins!

+## Mining

+- Download the "ITNMiner.py" file

+- If you don't have Python already: download & install Python: https://www.python.org/downloads/

+- Download "Build Tools for Visual Studio 2017" from: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017

+- Select Workloads --> Visual C++ build tools

+- Install options: select only the "Windows 10 SDK" (assuming your PC is on Windows 10)

+- Run the miner!
+The miner will guide you through the rest off the process.